 Altitude sickness occurs when a person travels to a high altitude without gradually acclimatizing.
 It is most prevalent at 8,000 feet or higher and results from a shortage of oxygen.

-It is also known as acute mountain sickness (AMS), altitude illness, hypobaropathy, Acosta disease, puna, and soroche.
+Altitude sickness is also known as acute mountain sickness, altitude illness, hypobaropathy, Acosta disease, puna, and soroche.

 The severity of symptoms depends on several factors, including:

-- the age, weight, blood pressure, and general fitness of an individual
+- the age, weight, blood pressure, and respiratory capacity of an individual

-- the amount of time spent at a high altitude
+- the amount of time spent at that altitude

 - lack of appetite, nausea, or vomiting